-5.1 Linking a Person-Level File to the Prescribed Medicines File
+5.1 Linking to the Person-Level File

-Merging characteristics of interest from other 2002 MEPS files (e.g., the 2002 Full Year Consolidated File or the 2002 Office Based Provider File) expands the scope of potential estimates.
-For example, to estimate the total number of prescribed medicines purchased or otherwise obtained by persons with specific characteristics (e.g., age, race, and sex), population characteristics from a person-level file need to be merged onto the prescribed medicines file.
+Merging characteristics of interest from the person-level file (e.g., MEPS 2007 Full Year Consolidated File) expands the scope of potential estimates.
+For example, to estimate the total number of prescribed medicine purchases of persons with specific demographic characteristics (such as age, race, sex, and education), population characteristics from a person-level file need to be merged onto the prescribed medicines file.
 This procedure is illustrated below.
-The 2002 Appendix File provides additional details on how to merge 2002 MEPS data files.
+The MEPS 2007 Appendix File, HC-110I, provides additional detail on how to merge MEPS data files.

-- 1. Create data set PERSX by sorting a Full Year Population Characteristics File (file HCXXX), by the person identifier, DUPERSID.
-Keep only variables to be merged on to the prescribed medicines file and DUPERSID. - 2.
-Create data set PMEDS by sorting the prescribed medicines file by person identifier, DUPERSID. - 3.
-Create final data set NEWPMEDS by merging these two files by DUPERSID, keeping only records on the prescribed medicines file.
+1) Create data set PERSX by sorting the 2007 Full Year Consolidated File by the person identifier, DUPERSID.
+Keep only variables to be merged onto the prescribed medicines file and DUPERSID.

+2) Create data set PMEDS by sorting the 2007 Prescribed Medicines File by person identifier, DUPERSID.

+3) Create final data set NEWPMEDS by merging these two files by DUPERSID, keeping only records on the prescribed medicines file.